QuTech-Delft/qtt/README.md

 * [Scientific python lectures](https://github.com/jrjohansson/scientific-python-lectures)

 * If you use [Spyder](https://github.com/spyder-ide/spyder) then use the following settings:
-- Use a `IPython` console and set the IPhyton backend graphics option to `QT`.
-This ensures correctly displaying the `Paramater viewer` and `DataBrowser`
+- Use a `IPython` console and set the IPyhton backend graphics option to `QT`.
+This ensures correctly displaying the `ParameterViewer` and `DataBrowser`
 - In Tools->Preferences->Console->Advanced settings uncheck the box `Enable UMR`

 ## Contributing